-In addition to the yellow Daff that we all know, there are many more colors and shapes available.
-Holex offers a great range of breathtaking varieties.
+In addition to the yellow Daffodils that we all know, there are many more colors and shapes available.
+Holex Flower offers a great range of breathtaking varieties.
 Learn all about them and surprise your customers with these beautiful flowers!

 The Trumpet Daffodil is probably the best-known kind to the public.
 Trumpets only carry one flower per stem, and they have an eye-catching cup which usually is as long or even longer than the petals of the bloom.